top of page

 Debbie and Mel went out with each other for a while but decided to remain friends.

-MEANING 5: To cease to be popular or fashionable
+MEANING 5: To stop being popular or fashionable

 CEFR Language Level